Digital Accessibility Initiative

 Advancing Digital Accessibility at K-State

 In spring 2024, the U.S. Department of Justice issued a final rule establishing updated regulations under Title II of the Americans with Disabilities Act.
 The rule, which applies to state and local government entities — including all public schools, community colleges and public universities — requires digital/online content be fully compliant with Web Content Accessibility Guidelines (WCAG) 2.1, Level AA standard, by a specified deadline.
-For K-State, that deadline is April 24, 2026.
+For K-State, that deadline has been extended to April 26, 2027.

-The new rule will require K-State’s digital content, including university websites, mobile applications, and materials housed on third-party platforms, such as our Canvas learning management system, to conform to the WCAG 2.1 AA standard.
+The rule requires K-State’s digital content, including university websites, mobile applications, and materials housed on third-party platforms, such as our Canvas learning management system, to conform to the WCAG 2.1 AA standard.
 This includes both public-facing content and authenticated content behind log-in, which is inclusive of digital course materials.

 View workshop/training opportunities available for academic content remediation and web content remediation.
 Additional on-demand trainings are also available through external resources.